Segmentation menu

 Article: Registration based cortical thickness measurement.
 SR Das, BB Avants, M Grossman, and JC Gee.
 Neuroimage 2009, 45:867-879.

 Use the Multiple file selection widgets below to select Gray matter map(s) and White matter map(s).
-These maps are also calculated from the Mixture model tissue segmentation or Deep-learning Tissue segmenation menus.
+These maps are also calculated from the Mixture model tissue segmentation or Deep-learning Tissue segmentation menus.

 Toggle Settings… button to show/hide cortical thickness parameters.